nickgaya/rededup/README.md

 A web extension to hide duplicate posts on pre-redesign Reddit.

-When viewing a list of posts, the extension finds posts with the same URL or thumbnail and groups them together, showing only the first instance.
+When viewing a list of posts on reddit.com, the extension finds posts with the same URL or thumbnail and groups them together, showing only the first instance.

-This is particularly useful when looking at a user's posts, as some users will post the same link or upload the same image to multiple subreddits.
+This is particularly useful when viewing an individual user's posts, as some users will post the same link or upload the same image to multiple subreddits.
+It can also be useful for viewing subscriptions or multireddits that aggregate posts from similar subreddits.

 ## Screenshots